shauson/shauson.github.io/backup/20th-Century Western Literary Theory (test).md

 			* the process of displacement=takes place when we transform the person or object we are really concerned about to someone else
 * oceanic feeling(1927)
 	* oceanic feeling=refer to the sensation of being one with the universe(Rolland's letter)
-	* (Freud)it's the preserved 'primitive ego-feeling' from infancy
+	* (Freud)it's the preserved "primitive ego-feeling" from infancy
 		* the ego←母亲停止母乳喂养
 		* civilization↔︎individual(杀戮与性(**libido** = pleasure principle))
 			* religion